AmnesicOblex/the-kings-dilemma/chronicle-of-kings/reign-3.md

 The Cult of the Mother proclaimed that slavery was immoral and House Tailor made a decree to **Free Konfurtahns**, offering asylum to any slave who entered the kingdom.

-A drought ravage the Mark of Tiryll and the Kingdom of Muhir offered to sell the council some suspiciously cheap wheat.
+A drought ravaged the Mark of Tiryll and the Kingdom of Muhir offered to sell the council some suspiciously cheap wheat.
 House Dar-a-Lek decided the deal was too good to be true.
 The subsequent starvation was **A Tale of Sorrow** for the Mark of Tiryll, who blamed House Dar-a-Lek.

 A band of marauders offered to sell the council the **Golden Map**, which they obtained by exterminating a group of Sand Priestesses at a secret desert temple.
 House Tailor decide to slay the marauders, avenging their victims and recovering the **Golden Map**.